udondan/aws-cloudformation-custom-resource/README.md

     log.log('Hello from create');

     // Every custom resource requires a physical ID.
-    // Either you can pass a `Name` parameter to the lambda function
+    // Either you can pass a `name` parameter to the lambda function
     // or you can manually set the ID: resource.setPhysicalResourceId('some-physical-resource-id');